TIBCOSoftware/TCSTK-Cloud-CLI/docs/tasks/build-deploy-cloud-app.md

-# TCLI TASK: build-cloud-starter
+# TCLI TASK: build-deploy-cloud-app

 ---
 ### Description:

-> Build your local cloud starter project
+> Builds and Deploys your local project to the cloud

-This task creates the zip file required for you Cloud Starter to run in the Cloud.
-This task is verly closely related to the TASK: build-deploy-cloud-starter, which also deploys the Cloud Starter.

 The following properties in the cloud properties file are being used: